-During the due diligence process related to the acquisition of SYS, senior management identified three business units of SYS which were non-core to Kratos' base national security and public security businesses.
+During the due diligence process related to the acquisition of SYS, senior management identified three business units of SYS which were non-core to Kratos' base national public safety and security businesses.
 In accordance with ASC Topic 205, Presentation of Financial Statements ("ASC Topic 205"), these business units were classified as held for sale and reported in discontinued operations.
 In the quarter ended March 29, 2009, all three of the businesses were sold for an aggregate cash consideration of approximately \$0.4 million.

 In addition, the plan to sell these businesses included a comprehensive assessment of personnel, relocation of personnel, facility consolidation and exit strategies for certain lines of business.
 The plan provided for approximately \$2.0 million of restructuring costs associated with personnel, and additional costs of \$0.6 million for facilities consolidation.
 The restructuring costs are primarily associated with the businesses sold and are accounted for in discontinued operations in the accompanying condensed consolidated financial statements.
-As of June 27, 2010, approximately \$1.5 million of severance costs and \$0.5 million of facilities costs have been paid.
-The remaining liabilities for severance and facilities are \$0.4 million and \$0.1 million, respectively, and are included in other current liabilities in the condensed consolidated balance sheet.
-The following table shows a reconciliation of the beginning accrual to the remaining balance as of June 27, 2010 (in millions):
+As of September 26, 2010, approximately \$1.8 million of severance costs and \$0.5 million of facilities costs have been paid.
+The remaining liabilities for severance and facilities are \$0.2 million and \$0.1 million, respectively, and are included in other current liabilities in the condensed consolidated balance sheet.
+The following table shows a reconciliation of the beginning accrual to the remaining balance as of September 26, 2010 (in millions):

 Lease

-Sev erance Termin ation otal
+Sev erance/ Terr nination Total

 Original accrual recorded in 2008 \$ 2.0 \$ 0.6 \$ 2.6

 Payments in 2008 (0.2) (0.4) (0.6)

 Payments in 2009 (0.9) (0.1) (1.0)

-Payments in 2010 (0.4) (0.4)
+Payments in 2010 (0.6) (0.6)

 Adjustments (0.1) (0.1)

-Balance June 27, 2010 \$ 0.4 \$ 0.1 \$ 0.5
+Balance September 26, 2010 \$ 0.2 \$ 0.1 \$ 0.3

-On June 24, 2009, as a result of the continued operating losses in the Southeast division of the Company's Public Safety and Security segment, the Company's Board of Directors approved a plan to sell and dispose of the Southeast division.
+On June 24, 2009, as a result of the continued operating losses in the Southeast division of the PSS segment (the "Southeast Division"), the Company's Board of Directors approved a plan to sell and dispose of the Southeast Division.
 In accordance with ASC Topic 205, this business unit was classified as held for sale and reported in discontinued operations in the accompanying condensed consolidated financial statements.
-The Company recorded a \$2.0 million impairment charge in the second quarter of 2009 related to management's estimate of the fair value of the business.
+The Company recorded a \$2.0 million impairment charge in the second quarter of 2009 and an additional \$0.2 million in the second quarter of 2010 related to management's estimate of the fair value of the business.

-On August 2, 2010, the Company divested its Southeast division of the Company's Public Safety and Security segment for approximately \$0.1 million cash consideration and the assumption of certain liabilities.
-The Company has recorded an additional impairment charge of approximately \$0.2 million in the second quarter 2010 condensed consolidated statement of operations to reflect the terms of the sale.
+On August 2, 2010, the Company divested its Southeast Division for approximately \$0.1 million cash consideration and the assumption of certain liabilities.